Eric is an amateur birder and photographer who is amazed by the natural world just about every day.

 Some take it a step further by setting up several types of feeders and a water source and planting natural, native vegetation in their gardens.
 When we take the time to transform our yards into backyard bird habitats, we create ideal mini-ecosystems in which nature can flourish.
 Within these sanctuaries, birds can safely and reliably find the things they need to stay happy and healthy.

 Along with the birds come other critters.
 The local chipmunk and squirrel populations usually enjoy a well-stocked feeder as well, often much to the chagrin of the property owner.
 It’s hard to imagine the number of animals that must benefit from this feeding arrangement.

 Making our backyards as bird-friendly as possible seems, on the surface, a smart ecological decision, and one of the easiest things we can do to set right some of the damage we bumbling humans have done to this planet.

-When we bring back native plants and encourage the proliferation of natural systems, at least on our little plot of land birds benefit.
+When we bring back native plants and encourage the proliferation of natural systems, at least on our little plots of land, birds benefit.
 We benefit by getting to witness many common songbirds, and nature as a whole benefits.

 The Negative Impact of Feeding Birds

 While this may be hard to imagine at first, remember that for their well-being and ours we’re told not to feed just about every other type of wild animal.
-Our intervention can cause them to stray from their natural habits and ignore their instincts, and instead rely on the easy answers we’ve provided.
+Our intervention can cause them to stray from their natural habits, ignore their instincts and instead rely on the easy answers we’ve provided.
 So why should the birds be different?

 On the other hand, since humans have done so much to negatively alter the natural habits of animals by building up our civilization and encroaching on their habitat, does it not make sense to give back to the ecosystem?